bobleesj/try-swift-beginner-workshop-plan/README.md

 ### 1.2 Intro to Functions
 - Be able to create functions with and without arguments
-- Be able to identify the benefits of using local parameters
+- Be able to understand when to use local parameters

-*Quiz:(
+- **Quiz:** Create a function called that applies two numbers with unamed parameter.

 ### 1.3 Guard Statement